sshyran/beckett/docs/advanced.md

 ## Pagination

 Pagination is supported by Beckett.
-Because there are many forms of pagination, we recommend customising the `get_single_resource_url` method on your resource, similarly to the [example above](/advanced/#customising-resource-urls).
+Because there are many forms of pagination, we recommend customising the `get_url` method on your resource, similarly to the [example above](/advanced/#customising-resource-urls).
 Because all keyword arguments are passed to this method, you can call the page like so:

 ```python
 resources = client.get_resource(page=2)